jcgneto/CV/README.md

 # Research areas of interest

-Epidemiology and ecology of Foodborne pathogens.
+Microbial population and community ecology.
-Gut microbiome and enteric pathogen ecology.
+Gut microbiome and enteric pathogens.

 # Publications